RESEARCH AND TEACHING INTERESTS:

 Postdoctoral Research Fellow, Institute at Brown for Environment & Society, Brown University, 2016-2017

 Kallman, Meghan Elizabeth.
 "The Death of Idealism".
-Forthcoming, Columbia University Press.
+Under contract, Columbia University Press.

 Kallman, Meghan Elizabeth, and Terry N. Clark.
 “The Third Sector”.
 2016.
 Champaign: University of Illinois Press.